The Top Things to Know about Fringe Benefits Tax

 Why would an employer provide fringe benefits to employees?

-Fringe benefits can be a great way to reward good employees, top up their remuneration when increasing salary is not an option, boost morale, or attract good workers to the business by providing them with something that their competition may not.
+Fringe benefits can be a great way to reward good employees, top up their remuneration when increasing salary is not an option, boost morale or attract good workers to the business by providing them with something that their competition may not.
 In some cases, it may lead to the employee being charged income tax at a lower rate than if they had received the value of the benefit as part of their salary, so it can be an attractive lure for employees.

-Employers must register for FBT, keep records and source an employee declaration as well as lodge an FBT return.
+The governing laws are the Commonwealth Fringe Benefits Tax Act 1986 and the Fringe Benefits Tax Assessment Act 1986.
+These laws provide for employers to register for FBT, keep records and source an employee declaration as well as lodge an FBT return.

 Employers can claim an income tax deduction for fringe benefits tax.
 The deduction available may vary if the employer can claim GST credits, so providing fringe benefits and paying the tax may be more financially viable for employers than many may realise.